lupidan/apple-signin-unity/docs/macOS_NOTES.md

 # macOS Notes

 With version 1.2.0, this plugin introduces support for macOS.
-This means that if your game targets macOS, **the macOS bundle will be automatically included**, and code signing it is mandatory to get it notarized.
+This means that if your game targets macOS, **the macOS bundle will be automatically included**, and code signing it will be mandatory to get it notarized or accepted by the macOS App Store.

 ## Support
 Sign In with Apple for macOS is only supported for apps: